-Leavenworth is only about a 2-hour drive East of Seattle.
+It’s is only about a 2-hour drive East of Seattle.
 To get to Leavenworth if you don’t live in the state is pretty easy.
-We flew from San Francisco to Seattle-Tacoma and easily rented a car. ( We love using Expedia to rent cars and get the best flash deals.)
+We flew from San Francisco to Seattle-Tacoma and easily rented a car to drive up to the cute little German town in Washington.

 We arrived in December on a very rainy day – it was actually the first real snow of the season in the Cascade Mountains!
 We didn’t need chains for our drive, which was a blessing because our rental car did not have them.
 If you are visiting in the winter, I highly recommend renting a car with traction tires as they’ll mandate those before requiring chains.